gagneurlab/drop/docs/source/pipeline.rst

 Unlocking the pipeline
 ++++++++++++++++++++++

 While running, Snakemake *locks* the directory.
 If, for a whatever reason, the pipeline was interrupted, the directory might be kept locked.
-Therefore, call
+If this is the case, call

 .. code-block:: bash

     snakemake unlock

-to unlock it.
-This will call snakemake's ``unlock`` command for every module

 .. _dropUpdate: